 Shoyu: the soy sauce

-Shoyu, or soy sauce, is essential in Japanese cuisine.
+The shoyu, or soy sauce, is indispensable in Japanese cuisine.
 Its versatility allows it to be used in savory dishes, marinades, and even sweets.
 There are different types of shoyu, such as koikuchi (darker and stronger) and usukuchi (lighter and saltier), adapted to the needs of each dish.

-In addition to seasoning, soy sauce enriches the flavor of soups, sauces, and even boiled eggs.
+In addition to seasoning, shoyu enriches the flavor of soups, sauces, and even boiled eggs.
 It is one of the main sources of umami, the flavor that makes Japanese food so unique.

 Dashi: the base broth

-Dashi is the foundation of Japanese cuisine, serving as the base for soups, stews, and even grilled dishes.
-It is made with ingredients rich in umami, such as:
+The dashi is the foundation of Japanese cuisine, serving as the base for soups, stews, and even grilled dishes.
+It is prepared with umami-rich ingredients such as:

 • Kombu: dried seaweed;

-• Katsuobushi: flakes of dried and fermented bonito tuna;
+• Katsuobushi: flakes of dried and fermented bonito;

 • Mushrooms like dried shiitake.

-The quick and simple preparation of dashi is an example of the Japanese philosophy of drawing out the maximum flavor from a few ingredients.
+The quick and simple preparation of dashi is an example of the Japanese philosophy of extracting maximum flavor from few ingredients.

 Miso: fermented tradition

-Miso, a fermented soybean paste, is used to make the famous miso soup and season dishes.
-The varieties of miso, such as shiro miso (milder) and aka miso (stronger), offer different flavors that fit specific recipes.
+The miso, a fermented soybean paste, is used to make the famous miso soup and season dishes.
+Varieties of miso, such as shiro miso (milder) and aka miso (stronger), offer different flavors that adapt to specific recipes.
 Besides being tasty, miso is nutritious, rich in probiotics, and a symbol of longevity in the Japanese diet.

 Unique and unusual ingredients